vradaca/Tkinter-db-app/README.md

 ## Description

 This project provides a graphical user interface (GUI) built with Tkinter for interacting with a database.
-It allows users to perform basic database operations such as viewing, adding, editing, and deleting records.
+It enables users to perform basic database operations, including viewing, adding, editing, and deleting records.
 The application aims to provide a user-friendly experience for managing data without requiring direct SQL queries.

 ## Features